tannerdolby/tannerdolby.com/src/writing/simple-node-server.md

 <h2 class="post-heading">Displaying the Response</h2>

-Instead of sending plain text to the root URL (`http://localhost:8000`) of the Node app, let's send static HTML in the response.
+Instead of sending plain text to the root URL (`http://localhost:8000`) ie the `/` endpoint, let's send static HTML in the response.
 For testing and local development, its fine to create a template literal string containing the HTML you want to send.
 That can be accomplished like this:

 ```js
 const http = require("http");